coingaming/illuminati/README.md

 # Illuminati

 Utilities for logging and monitoring.
-Includes Logstash and StatsD applications.
+Useful with Logstash and StatsD applications.

 <img src="priv/icon.png" alt="Logo" width="200"/>